 South plant treats wastewater from homes and businesses coming from cities located east and south of Lake Washington.
 Approximately 90 million gallons a day (mgd) of wastewater is treated at this facility during the dry months and up to about 300 mgd flows can be treated during the rain/storm season.

-Programs are provided at no cost to schools and free transportation is available or reimbursable for those with 35% or greater free and reduced lunch rates.
+Programs are provided at no cost to schools and free transportation is available for those with 35% or greater free and reduced lunch rates.
 They are designed to last for four hours and can accommodate a maximum of 60 students.

 IslandWood acknowledges that we live and work on the ancestral land of the Coast Salish people, who have been stewards of this region's land and waters since time immemorial, and who continue to protect these lands and waters for future generations, as promised by the Point Elliott Treaty of 1855, the Treaty of Point No Point of 1855, and the Treaty of Medicine Creek of 1854.